Paperless Paper Trails: Establishing a chain of evidence in cybersecurity cases

 Further Reading

-It's no fun being the tough, no-nonsense boss, but noncompliance in cybersecurity policy is kind of a big deal.
-There are hackers who don't know a line of code, who can't tell a Mac from a PC, but they know how to get your data through social enginee...
+It's no fun being the tough, no-nonsense boss, but noncompliance in cybersecurity policy is a big deal.
+There are hackers who don't know a line of code and can't tell a Mac from a PC, but they know how to get your data through social engineering.
+A...

 National Cybersecurity Awareness Month (NCSAM) occurs annually in October.
-Started in 2003 by the U.S. Department of Homeland Security and private sector sponsors and nonprofit collaborators that form the National Cyber Security Alliance, this annual...
+Started in 2003 by the U.S. Department of Homeland Security and nonprofit collaborators that form the National Cyber Security Alliance, this annual event promotes cybersecuri...